guilhermehfr/guilhermehfr/README.md

 -
 - 🌱 I’m currently learning HTML and CSS
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: Started with programmation with 14 years old ;) (2 years ago)
+- ⚡ Fun fact: Started with programmation with 14 years old ;)

 <!---
 ProgrammerUS/ProgrammerUS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.